AstraXR/Virtual_Museum_of_STEM_and_Art/README.md

 Virtual Environment Creation: Design and develop an aesthetically divine 3D virtual museum/temple environment using Unreal Engine, featuring thematic sections to showcase different STEM Art exhibits.

 Content Curation and Integration: Gather and curate STEM Art pieces from peers, friends, professionals, creatives and professors, including code snippets, media files, interactive simulations, and digital artworks.
-I integrate these exhibits seamlessly into the virtual museum environment.
+We integrate these exhibits seamlessly into the virtual museum environment.

 Interactive Exhibits: Implement interactive elements within each exhibit to engage visitors and enhance their learning experience.
 This may include interactive displays, audiovisual presentations, explanatory text, and links to additional resources.